inforion/swarm/README.md

 # Swarm

 Library written in pure Kotlin to use for parallel computations with map programming paradigm.
-It may run on top of MPI (for multi-computer computation) or threads (for single maching).
+It may run on top of MPI (for multi-computer computation) or threads (for single machine).

 ## Installation